 I got into countertop hydroponics three years ago after moving into a small apartment with exactly zero outdoor space.
 I missed having herbs around – fresh basil in summer, mint for mojitos, that kind of thing – and a coworker mentioned she’d been growing lettuce in an AeroGarden on her kitchen counter.

-Since then I’ve run maybe fifteen different growing cycles across a handful of systems.
-I’ve got two units running right now on a shelf I cleared in the kitchen — one for herbs, one for a lettuce mix I rotate every eight weeks or so.
-My partner, Marcus, has made peace with the grow-light glow that spills into the living room at night.
+Since then I’ve run dozens of growing cycles across a range of systems.
+I’ve got two units running right now on a shelf I cleared in the kitchen – one for herbs, one for a lettuce mix I rotate every eight weeks or so.
+My partner has made peace with the grow-light glow that spills into the living room at night.
 He draws the line at me adding a third unit, which feels fair.

 I’m not a botanist.
 I don’t have a greenhouse or a grow tent or 40 square feet of dedicated growing space.
 I’m someone with a normal apartment who wanted fresh herbs without the supermarket markup, and who got a bit obsessive about the details along the way.